-Table Base Information Population Approach 0 Methodology Assumptions Name Reference Item Actual / Estimate Source Methodology Assumptions Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR.
-Weighted average cost useful life equals: $\sum \frac{(Opening\ Cost + Aquisitions + Retirements)}{Total\ 'Description'\ Cost} \\ Asset\ useful\ life$ Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
+Table Name Base Information Population Approach Source Methodology Assumptions Reference ltem Actual / Estimate Source methodology Assumptions Depreciation for the year (\$) Depreciation retirements (\$) Closing book value (\$) The useful life for each category was calculated based on the calculated weighted average cost useful life formula below with the information sourced from FAMR. $\frac{(Opening\ Cost\ useful\ life\ equals:}{Total\ 'Description'\ Cost} \\ \ Asset\ useful\ life$ Note that the Total Description Costs is the sum of Opening cost + Additions- Retirements.
 Reason for choosing this useful life The economic useful life of individual assets is defined in terms of the Australian Accounting Standards and the asset's expected use to DDP which may not fall within the Guideline's Appendix A - Pipeline asset lives.
 The estimation of the economic useful life of an asset is a matter of judgement based on the Jemena Group's experience with similar assets.
 Additionally, economic useful life shall be considered in relation to the life assigned to similar assets within the asset category.